-6. Revisions to the LRSTP or STIP
+A-6.
+Revisions to the LRSTP or STIP

 On various occasions revisions may be required to the LRSTP or STIP.
 Revisions to a LRSTP or STIP may involve a minor revision or may involve a major revision.
-On a caseby-case basis, the KYTC, FHWA, and/or FTA determines whether the revision is minor or major as per definition of "Administrative Modification" and the definition of "Amendment" outlined in 23 CFR 450.104.
-The KYTC, FHWA, and FTA will utilize the applicable requirements and classifications of projects outlined in 23 CFR 771.117 (c) and (d) and/or 40 CFR part 93.126 "Exempt Projects" and 93.127 "Projects Exempt from Regional Emissions Analysis" to group projects into the ZVarious programs and other program placeholders to determine if a STIP revision is required.
+On a case-by-case basis, the KYTC, FHWA, and/or FTA determines whether the revision is minor or major as per definition of "Administrative Modification" and the definition of "Amendment" outlined in 23 CFR 450.104.
+The KYTC, FHWA, and FTA will utilize applicable requirements and classifications of projects that are not considered to be of appropriate scale for individual identification a given program year as outlined in 23 CFR 771.117 (c) and (d) and/or 40 CFR part 93.126 "Exempt Projects" and 93.127 "Projects Exempt from Regional Emissions Analysis."
+These appropriately identified projects may be grouped by function, work type, and/or geographic area into the ZVarious programs and other program placeholders to determine if a STIP revision is required.